About this Event

 Brent Artist Network Online Series

 The Brent Artist Network supports connection, collaboration, and resilience in the local cultural sector.
-The Brent Artist Network Online Series offers free skills workshops, themed talks from artists and funders, Q&As, and artist spotlights.
+From 7 May, the Brent Artist Network has been active online with an offering of free skills workshops, themed talks from artists and funders, Q&As, artist spotlights and regular sharing of artist opportunities.
+Future themes include art and social change, how to run and promote digital events, youth-led programming, art, self-care and well being, evaluation, branding and sponsorship.
 Follow the Brent Artist Network on Instagram and Facebook.

 This is an inclusive space that has zero tolerance for any racist, sexist, homophobic, transphobic, islamophobic, colonial or derogatory behaviour.